-Shared housing is just what it sounds like – two or more unrelated adults sharing a home.
+Shared housing is two or more unrelated adults sharing a home.

-Of course, the first thing I thought of was the classic sitcom “The Golden Girls” and the more recent, similar “Hot in Cleveland.”
+The classic sitcom “The Golden Girls” and the more recent, similar “Hot in Cleveland” are good examples.
 (May Betty White live forever!)

 There are several websites whose purpose is to match those seeking house sharing arrangements with those who have space to offer.
 These sites also offer resources for how to establish and manage successful house sharing arrangements.

 - Roommates4Boomers (for women only)

 - Women Living in Community (for women only)